UniMath/agda-unimath/src/structured-types/globular-types.lagda.md

 We follow the conventional approach of the library and start by defining the globular [structure](foundation.structure.md) on a type, and then define a globular type to be a type equipped with such structure.
-Note that we could equivalently have started by defining globluar types, and then define globular structures on a type as binary families of globular types on it, but this is a special property of globular types.
+Note that we could equivalently have started by defining globular types, and then define globular structures on a type as binary families of globular types on it, but this is a special property of globular types.